How to conquer corporate travel planning

 There are two other key benefits of making your travel arrangements in advance: firstly, you’ll have more choice – an early booking could be the difference between a preferred flight time or hotel location, especially if there’s a big conference in a small city.
 Secondly, you may be able to secure your property with a deposit and pay in instalments as your trip approaches.

-Developing a corporate travel planning guidebook is an extremely helpful way to streamline the travel planning process for business travel planners, employees and managers.
-A guidebook is an effective way to set clear expectations for corporate travel, outlining your company's preferred vendors and travel policy.
+Developing a corporate travel policy is an extremely helpful way to streamline the travel planning process for business travel planners, employees and managers.
+Not only that, but attaching a guidebook to it is an effective way to set clear expectations for corporate travel, outlining your company's preferred vendors and budget.

-Creating a guidebook is a relatively simple process, but there are a few things to keep in mind to ensure that your guidebook is helpful and informative.
+Creating a guidebook is a relatively simple process, but there are a few things you should keep in mind to ensure that your guidebook is helpful and informative.
 Here’s what you should include to create a corporate travel planning guidebook that will make booking travel easy and stress-free.

 - Approval processes – do you need approval from senior management before you book a room?
 Or do you have the autonomy to book it yourself?

 - Preferred vendors, hotels and travel services – there’s a good chance that employees will regularly travel to the same place, so it makes sense to save the details of hotels and transportation services.
 That way you won’t waste time researching the best rates and reviews.

 Being a corporate travel planner can be difficult if you have fewer resources to work with and a smaller margin for error – that means you can’t afford for things to go wrong.
 That’s why it’s important not to forget travel insurance.

 Whether you're sending employees on a business trip or planning a company retreat, travel insurance is essential to protect your business from any potential problems that could arise.
 From lost luggage to cancelled flights, to medical emergencies, travel insurance can help you avoid any financial difficulties that might come up.